 He said that mantra helped him overcome the years of racism and discrimination he experienced.

 On the outside – life after the military seemed great for Robert.
-He ran his own video production company, and taught classes at the local college.
-He even got married and had children.
+He ran his own computer programming and training company, and taught classes at the local college.
+He even got married and had a child.
 But on the inside – he really struggled and he didn’t understand why.
 He spent years sweeping his problems under the rug.

 “I did wind up with some mental health issues that no one wanted to talk about,” Robert said.